zense/IIITB-StudentKit/docs/faq.md

 6. **How's the internet facility at IIIT Bangalore?**

-  IIITB offers the best possible internet connectivity to all it's students.
+  IIIT Bangalore offers the best possible internet connectivity to all it's students.
 All students need to register their devices once and then can use WiFi or LAN to connect to the internet.
 The connection speed is good enough and allows one to surf the web conveniently.